MatMasIt/notesArchive/latest/Inglese/2022/aprile/giovedì_21/11_03_00/appunti.md

 	* multiple view of reality
 	* time and space are relative
 2. Henri Bergson's relativity of time
-	Time is like a dlow
+	Time is like a continous flow in which past, present and future overlap
+	> We live in the present, have memories of the past and we can think of the furure

 3. Freud's psychoanalysis on the unconscious (1900
 4. W. Jame's stream of conscioueness
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTQ2MjMxNTBdfQ==
+eyJoaXN0b3J5IjpbLTc0NzIxMjkzMl19
 -->